Shanghai Jiao Tong University

 Requirements: junior standing; International Business major

 While the cost of living in China is typically lower than in the US, Shanghai is a large, cosmopolitan city, so students need to plan accordingly.
-Meals on or near campus average 8-40 RMB, and SJTU estimates that students should need approximately 1000-1400 RMB per month for living expenses in addition to housing costs (meals, entertainment, transportation, etc).
+Meals on or near campus average 8-40 RMB, and SJTU estimates that students should need approximately 4000-6000 RMB per month for living expenses including housing, meals, entertainment, and transportation costs.
+To get an idea of life on site, you will find on the numbeo website indications on the cost of living in Shanghai compared to 250 other countries in the world.

 Students typically earn 15 credit hours per semester.
 Courses may be offered on the Fahua campus, or on a different SJTU campus.
 It is important for students to note that the language of instruction (English or Chinese) may not be finalized until the start of the semester.
 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.